 With any application, including DIY dredging, there are drawbacks and benefits:

 - Pros: For many organizations and institutions, the cost of hand dredging is a significant benefit.
-All you have to purchase is the dredging system, which features an engine, pump, hose and It also lets you reuse existing boats and equip them with the system.
+All you have to purchase is the dredging pump system, which features an engine, pump, hose and It also lets you reuse existing boats and equip them with the system.

 Advantages and Disadvantages of Dredge Boats